Inside Samsung and GSMA’s Plan to Transform Voice Calling Across Networks

 Moving Towards Pre-Configured Devices

-The partnership aims to enable mobile network operators (MNOs) and mobile virtual network operators (MVNOs) to upload, manage, and distribute their latest network settings.
+The partnership aims to enable mobile network operators MNOs and mobile virtual network operators MVNOs to upload, manage, and distribute their latest network settings.
 Through GSMA NSX, operators can share IMS-specific settings with device manufacturers to ensure seamless service functionality and interoperability.
 Device manufacturers can also pre-configure devices as per the shared network settings of each operator on the hub.

 Equipping the Latest Technology